All projects

 Output is a self-contained ix-{domain}.html fragment matching the site's design system: header with summary stats, coverage bar against the target, a card grid of every blueprint initiative with mapped process counts, and the per-process mapping list.
 Drop it into the deploy folder, push to Railway, done.

-T&O Workflow Mapping page showing 27 processes across 6 blueprint initiatives
+T&O Workflow Mapping page showing 23 workflows mapped against blueprint initiatives

 Where the blueprint matched, and where it didn't

-The variance pointed directly at the next round of strategy work.
-The blueprint either needed to expand to cover the gaps, or explicitly de-scope them.
-Either answer was useful.
+The variance still pointed at the next round of strategy work.
+The blueprint either needed to expand to close those three pockets, or explicitly de-scope them.
+Either answer was actionable.
 Until this view existed, neither answer was possible.

 ≥ 70%